Fraunhofer-AISEC/cmc/README.md

 - **fetchMetadata**: Boolean to specify whether the *cmcd* should load/update its metadata from the provisioning server.
 If set to false, the *cmcd* expects all files to be present in the *localPath*
-- **measurementInterfaces**: Tells the *cmcd* prover which measurement interfaces to use, currently supported are "TPM" and "SNP".
+- **drivers**: Tells the *cmcd* prover which drivers to use, currently supported are `TPM`, `SNP`, and `SW`.
+If multiple drivers are used for measurements, always the first provided driver is used for signing operations
-- **signingInterface**: Tells the *cmcd* prover with which interface to sign the overall generated attestation report.
-Currently supported are "TPM", "SNP", and "SW". **Note**: This is only for the overall report.
-The hardware-based measurements are signed by the respective hardware-based keys of the measurement interface itself.
-E.g. if the TPM is selected as measurement interface, the TPM quote will always be signed with the TPM's AK.
 - **useIma**: Bool that indicates whether the Integrity Measurement Architecture (IMA) shall be used
 - **imaPcr**: TPM PCR where the IMA measurements are recorded (must match the kernel configuration).
 The linux kernel default is 10